 ‘puu’ means the pretty green and brown thing you can see in the picture.
 As it happens this is Estonian, but that doesn’t matter.
 What matters is the direct link between what you see and what you say…..

-This is where virtual learning has the advantage.
-Rosetta Stone’s pronunciation tool gives instant feedback.
+Rosetta Stone’s pronunciation tool is designed to help.
+Right from the very first lesson, it gives instant feedback on all the spoken exercises.
 It demands that you speak and pronounce every syllable right.

-It’s a non-critical friend that helps you to perfect an area of language learning that is so crucial to early confidence.
+Stern but non-judgemental, Rosetta Stone’s pronunciation tool is your non-critical friend.
+There to help you to perfect an area of language learning that is so crucial to early confidence.
 Pronounce the language well and – even if the content is simple – they’ll be impressed.

 Many people find learning by rote one of the most taxing parts of developing their language skills.
 Writing down words and translations then testing yourself on the meanings is the go-to method for many students.

-This kind of repetitive activity can be effective for short-term memory retention (good for passing exams) but it is inefficient in the long run and, perhaps more importantly, it’s an activity few people actually enjoy.
+This kind of repetitive activity can be effective for short-term memory retention (good for passing exams) but it is inefficient in the long run and it’s an activity few people actually enjoy.
 Learning by repetition is a chore.

 Immersive learning does it differently.
 When you’re studying with Rosetta Stone the vocabulary is repeated at you, but in the form of interactions and game-play.
 You speak and talk through different interactions within a learning theme/environment and the vocabulary and grammar you need is repeated to you as you work through the Unit.